 Introduction

-Within the Network Services Framework (NSF) [OGF NSF] the Network Services Agent (NSA) is an entity that .
-These services can in functionality, and an NSA does not need to offer all services defined within a network.
+Within the Network Services Framework (NSF) [OGF NSF] the Network Services Agent (NSA) is an entity that manages network service requests.
+These services can vary in functionality, and an NSA does not need to offer all of the services defined within a network.
 For example, one NSA may offer Connection Services and Topology Services for a specific network, while a second NSA offers Monitoring Services for that same network.
 In addition, the versions of the services offered can vary from NSA to NSA.
-The NSA Discovery document is a metadata schema designed to enable self-description of all NSI services and associated protocol interfaces offered by these NSA.
+The NSA Description Document is a metadata schema designed to enable self-description of all NSI services and associated protocol interfaces offered by these NSA.
 Other information relating to the NSA itself, such as software version, administrative contacts, location, peering, and managed networks is also defined as part of the meta-data profile.

-The NSA Discovery is used in conjunction with the NSI Discovery , a simple protocol supporting the distribution of documents throughout an interconnected network of NSA.
-By abstracting the protocol used for exchange of the data from the data itself, a more generic protocol meetthe requirements for NSA discovery, but also the exchange of other document types such as NSI Topology [] and NSI Service Definition [OGF NSI-CS] documents.
+The NSA Description Document is used in conjunction with protocol formally know as the Discovery Service, a simple protocol supporting the distribution of documents throughout an interconnected network of NSA..

 This type of dynamic meta-data discovery mechanism is an important aspect of any large-scale distributed system.
-By making the NSI protocol and its agents more self-descriptive, new features, protocols, or protocol versions can be added to agents within the network and then be discovered by peer agents through this meta-data service.
+By making the NSI protocol and its agents more self-descriptive, new features, protocols, or protocol versions can be added to agents within the network and then be discovered by peer agents through these meta-data documents.
 As new features come on line, agents supporting the capabilities can discover compatible peer agents, and then negotiate use of these new features, while older versions of agents within the network remain unaffected.
 Similarly, newer versions of agents can still negotiate features and communicate with older agent versions using mutually supported versions of the protocol as described in the discovered meta-data.

 This document defines the base NSA meta-data document schema.